progsi/divers_dataset/README.md

 This creates the files `metadata_filtered.jsonl` where only the kept videos after filtering are contained and each video is contained only once.
 To not loose the information related to the queries, we also generate `queries_filtered.json`, which maps the YouTube identifiers to the text queries where they occur and the respective result index.
 ### Filter by fuzzy matching
 This step aims detecting videos which are likely versions of the works in the seed dataset.
 For each song title and its video results, we match the respective song title and artist name by fuzzy matching.
+We also apply some pre-processing steps (see `string_processor.py`) which were also used to generate [MusicUGC-NER](https://github.com/progsi/YTUnCoverLLM/tree/main?tab=readme-ov-file).
 ```
 python preprocessing/fuzzy_matching.py data/discogs/Discogs-VI-YT-20240701.jsonl data/discogs/one_title_per_clique.json data/matched/full.csv
 ```